 Replacing Old Or Damaged Switches

 Over time, switches may become worn or malfunction.
 Replacing a switch is relatively straightforward.
 Turn off the power, remove the cover plate, and unscrew the switch from the electrical box.
-Take note of the wiring configuration and connect the new switch accordingly.
+Note the wiring configuration and connect the new switch accordingly.
 Secure the switch, reattach the cover plate, and restore power to the circuit.

 Understanding Electrical Wiring